HarnamSaggu/ImageToASCII/README.md

 The map is a set of chars which are arranged in order of light -> dark, these are the chars used for the image.
 <br><br>
 Enjoy :)

+<br><br><br>

+I have a example in src/main/resources, its the s. of liberty in ASCII form woth its orginal image.
+The ASCII form is quite large so look at its raw view :)